Finding better ways to provide the materials the world needs

 Eventually, the team forecasts that the same process will translate not just to other alumina refineries, but to any site with similar materials – creating opportunities for local communities to farm, supply plant biomass, and work in field operations and land management.

-First, the team treats the red mud with a patent-pending mineral and biological process, which reduces its alkalinity and begins the process of restoring vital soil microbes, soil structure and nutrients.
+First, the team treats the red mud with a patent-pending mineral and biological process, which reduces its alkalinity and begins the process of restoring vital soil microbes, soil structure and nutrients, just like natural soil formation, but fortified with cost-effective inputs and farming-like practices.

 Then the treated red mud can sustain a range of pioneer plants, such as grasses and shrubs.
 As they grow, their roots help to spread the treatment further into the ground, restoring organic material, nutrients and soil structure.